 "One other item.
 Ehrman asked me to cite all 12 papyri manuscripts that can be dated to within 100 years of the writing of the New Testament.
 I knew where my list was in a print book, but forgot totally that I had the same book in my Libronix library!
 I could have pulled the list in 20 seconds had I remembered that.
 I have been kicking myself for that all morning once I realized how quickly I could have accessed the information.
 But, here's the data (I will be expanding this discussion a good bit in the future).
 The following manuscripts have been dated to the second century by credible papyrologists and paleographers: P4/P64/P67 (all one manuscript), P32 (which I mentioned), P46, P52, P66, P75, P77, P87, P90, P98, P104, P108, P109."

-Ehrman was absolutely right in challenging White to mention the 12 papyri manuscripts 'dated' to 'within 100 years' of the writing of the 'New Testament'.
-White's excuse that he knew where the list was in a printed book and that he 'forgot totally I had the same book in my Libronix library!' is just a sad little excuse to say the least.
+Ehrman was absolutely right in challenging White to mention the 12 papyri manuscripts 'dated' to 'within 100 years' of the writing of the 'New Testament.'
+White's excuse that he knew where the list was in a printed book and that he 'forgot totally I had the same book in my Libronix library!' is just a sad little excuse.
 Why could he not simply name these 12 papyri manuscripts 'dated' to 'within 100 years' of the writing of the New Testament when challenged?
-How could it be that he simply found it astonishingly impossible to memorise their papyrus numbers?
-A'scholar who is supposed to have spent a good many years of his life studying the New Testament textual criticism is at the very least to be expected to have known the names of at least the most important earliest manuscripts!
+How could it be that he simply found it astonishingly impossible to memorize their papyrus numbers?
+A scholar who is supposed to have spent many years of his life studying the New Testament textual criticism is at the very least expected to have known the names of at least the most important earliest manuscripts!

-The entire way White has framed the discussion is faulty, simplistic, and conveys a highly misleading impression of the state of the earliest manuscripts of the New Testament.
+The entire way White has framed the discussion is faulty and simplistic and conveys a highly misleading impression of the state of the earliest manuscripts of the New Testament.

-First, there is a big difference between the assertion that there are 12 papyri manuscripts 'dated to within 100 years of the writing of the New Testament' and the assertion that there are papyri manuscripts 'dated to the second century.'
-These two assertions are NOT one and the same.
+First, there is a big difference between the assertion that there are 12 papyri manuscripts 'dated to within 100 years of the writing of the New Testament' and that there are papyri manuscripts 'dated to the second century.'
+These two assertions are NOT the same.
 What if a manuscript is placed in the late second century and is still removed from the writing of the original by over 100 years?
-White does not take into account this real possibility (actually a fact as we shall see below).
+White does not consider this real possibility (actually a fact, as we shall see below).

-What precisely does White mean when he says that there are 12 papyri manuscripts 'dated to within 100 years of the writing of the New Testament'?
+What precisely does White mean when he says there are 12 papyri manuscripts 'dated to within 100 years of writing the New Testament'?
 Does he mean:

 · that these 12 papyri manuscripts contain fully/partially all the twenty seven New Testament writings?